matta-research-group/SwiftPol/paper/paper.md

 # Summary

 A polymer sample contains a natural degree of variation in its structure and non-uniformity between their chains, which influences the bulk material properties of the polymer.
-The innate heterogeneity is often disregarded in the <i>in silico<i> study of polymer systems.
+The innate heterogeneity is often disregarded in the *in silico* study of polymer systems.
 This paper presents ‘SwiftPol,’ a user-guided Python software for the automated generation of polydisperse polymer systems which are representative of experimental samples.

 We have ensured that SwiftPol can be seamlessly integrated into existing open-source software built for parameterization and simulation, to allow the user to use their preferred force field and engines.